 Yes, and no. In a few cases they are, but you’ll have to get some proper Asian movies as those are the purists and real masters of the majority of knife fighting martial arts fighting techniques.

-In most cases, however, the movie’s depictions of knife fighting are made belief and filled with extra effects to capture the viewers’ imagination as well as attention.
+In most cases, however, the movie’s depictions of knife fighting are made believable and filled with extra effects to capture the viewers’ imagination as well as attention.

 If you want to see the pros at it, you should visit a dojo, take permission from the sensei and feast your eyes on real poetry in motion.